-Valuation date: Actuarially determined contribution rates are calculated as of June 30, two years prior to the end of the fiscal year in which contributions are reported Actuarial cost method: Entry Age Actuarial Cost Method Amortization method: Level percent of payroll (3.25% payroll growth assumed) Remaining amortization period: June 30, 2019 valuation 16 years (declining) as of June 30, 2019 for the outstanding balance of the June 30, 2012 UAAL.
-The UAAL established as a result of the Early Retirement Incentive Program for LEMA members is amortized over a 10-year period, beginning June 30, 2010.
+Actuarially determined contribution rates are calculated as of June 30, two years prior to the end of the fiscal year in which contributions are reported.
+Entry Age Actuarial Cost Method Level percent of payroll June 30, 2021 valuation 14 years (declining) as of June 30, 2021 (which sets the rates for the 2022-2023 fiscal year) for the outstanding balance of the June 30, 2012 UAAL.
 Effective June 30, 2013, any changes in UAAL due to actuarial gains or losses or due to changes in actuarial assumptions or methods will be amortized over a 20-year closed period effective with each valuation.
 Any change in UAAL that arises due to plan amendments will be amortized over its own declining 15-year period and any change in UAAL due to retirement incentive programs will be amortized over a declining period of up to 5 years.
-Asset valuation method: The market value of assets less unrecognized returns from each of the last six years.
+The market value of assets less unrecognized returns from each of the last six years.
 Unrecognized return is equal to the difference between actual and expected returns on a market value basis and is recognized over a seven-year period.
 The deferred return is further adjusted, if necessary, so that the actuarial value of assets will stay within 30% of the market value of assets.
-Other information: All members with membership dates on or after January 1, 2013 enter the new tiers created by the California Public Employees' Pension Reform Act of 2013 (PEPRA).
+All members with membership dates on or after January 1, 2013 enter the new tiers created by the California Public Employees' Pension Reform Act of 2013 (PEPRA).

-June 30, 2019 valuation (used for the year ended June 30, 2021 ADC) Investment rate of return: 7.00%, net of pension plan investment expense, including inflation Inflation rate: 3.00% Projected salary increases: Miscellaneous: 4.50% to 8.25% and Safety: 5.25% to 10.75%, varying by service, including inflation Cost of living adjustments: 3.00% of Miscellaneous and Safety Tier 1 retirement income, 2.00% of Miscellaneous Tier 3 Tier 4 and Tier 5 and Safety Tier 2, Tier 3 and Tier 4 retirement income, and 0.00% of Miscellaneous Tier 2 retirement income.
-Other assumptions: Same as those used in the June 30, 2019 funding actuarial valuation.
+Actuarial assumptions: June 30, 2021 valuation (used for the year ended June 30, 2023 ADC) 6.75%, net of pension plan investment expense, including inflation.
+Investment rate of return: Inflation rate: 2.75% 0.25% Real across-the-board salary increase: Projected salary increases: Miscellaneous: 4.25% to 8.00% and Safety: 5.50% to 10.50%, varying by service, including inflation and across-the-board salary increases.
+Cost of living adjustments: Miscellaneous and Safety Tier 1 benefits are assumed to increase at 2.75% per year.
+Miscellaneous Tier 3, Tier 4 and Tier 5 and Safety Tier 2, Tier 3 and Tier 4 benefits are assumed to increase at 2.00% per year.
+Miscellaneous Tier 2 receive no COLA increases.
+Other assumptions: Same as those used in the June 30, 2021 funding actuarial valuation.

-Appendix A: Projection of Plan Fiduciary Net Position for use in the Calculation of Discount Rate as of June 30, 2021 (\$ in millions)
+Appendix A: Projection of Plan Fiduciary Net Position for use in the Calculation of Discount Rate as of June 30, 2023 (\$ in millions)